37 Different Types of Wasps in Georgia

 Other species include the blue-tailed wasp and the metallic cuckoo wasp.

 Despite their small size, these wasps can still be intimidating if disturbed or handled incorrectly.
-It’s important to be aware of their presence and take proper precautions if needed.
+It’s important to be aware of their presence and take proper precautions.

 31. Large Four-Spotted Scoliid Wasp